mk-fg/fgtk/README.md

 with specific HMAC-authenticated payload, and trigger some action while those are active, reverting back to default state otherwise.

-Intended to run on [RPi Pico W] microcontroller, but should work on ESP32s or anything else supported by [micropython], and to just blink connected LEDs in a configured pattern, as an indicator/notification.
+Intended to run on [RPi Pico W] or [ESP32] microcontrollers, or anything else supported by [micropython], and default code just blinks connected LEDs in a configured pattern, as an indicator/notification task.

 [timed-ble-beacon script] above can be used to broadcast BLE beacons in question.
-Must be configured with at least mid/key parameters at the top of the script, unless just testing with defaults in both of these.
+Must be configured with at least mid/key parameters when calling it via import + run_with_conf() or at the top of the script, unless just testing with defaults in both of these.

-To setup/run this on a ttyUSB-connected microcontroller board:
+To setup/run this on a usb-tty-connected microcontroller board:

 ``` console
 ## Upload micropython firmware to the device, install "mpremote" tool